SaaS3-Foundation/saas3-dao/README.md

 ```

 #### Register with the local relay chain
-Follow link [connect to a local parachain](https://docs.substrate.io/tutorials/build-a-parachain/connect-a-local-parachain/#register-with-the-local-relay-chain) to register the parachain with the local relay chain.
+Follow link [connect to a local parachain](https://docs.substrate.io/tutorials/build-a-parachain/connect-a-local-parachain/#register-with-the-local-relay-chain) to register the parachain with the local relay chain. check the `Register with the local relay chain` secton.

 #### Connect to parachain
 Visit link [here](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A8844#/explorer) to connect to parachain.